The Birding History of Selsey Bill

 Rarity value!
 Locals and twitchers arriving on 1st Nov 1989 for the Desert Wheatear (photo: OM)

 Pontins holiday camp is no more!
-The view from early spring 1989 shows the site being rapidly cleared.
+This view from early spring 1989 shows the site being rapidly cleared.
 Fortunately it wasn't long before nature took over and it became a temporary haven for wildlife. (photo: OM)

 1990-99: Pontins and the Golden Years